nsh87/ehrcorral/docs/usage.rst

 For the full list of fields available to generate a Record, see :py:class:`ehrcorral.ehrcorral.Profile`.

+If additional fields are passed to :python:`gen_record()` they are ignored.
+Missing fields recieve a value of emptry string.

 You have four name fields available to you: `first_name`, `middle_name`, `last_name`, and `suffix`.
 How you define them is entirely up to you.
 There is no special transformations that get applied (WHAT ABOUT CONVERTING TO